How to Use This Tool

 Convert

 Click Convert or Convert All.
-Each image is processed with a progress spinner on its thumbnail.
-The conversion happens instantly in your browser — no upload needed.
+Each image is processed in turn, with a progress spinner on every thumbnail.
+Conversion happens instantly on your device.

 Review Results